opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

   password: passw0rd
 ```

-Authentication works by issuing an LDAP query containing the username against the user subtree of the LDAP tree.
+Authentication works by issuing an LDAP query containing the user name against the user subtree of the LDAP tree.

-The Security plugin first takes the configured LDAP query and replaces the placeholder `{0}` with the username from the user's credentials.
+The Security plugin first takes the configured LDAP query and replaces the placeholder `{0}` with the user name from the user's credentials.

 ```yml
 usersearch: '(sAMAccountName={0})'
 ```

 Then it issues this query against the user subtree.
-Currently, the whole subtree beneath the configured `userbase` is searched:
+Currently, the entire subtree under the configured `userbase` is searched:

 ```yml
 userbase: 'ou=people,dc=example,dc=com'
 ```

-If the query was successful, the Security plugin retrieves the username from the LDAP entry.
-You can specify which attribute from the LDAP entry the Security plugin should use as the username:
+If the query is successful, the Security plugin retrieves the user name from the LDAP entry.
+You can specify which attribute from the LDAP entry the Security plugin should use as the user name:

 ```yml
 username_attribute: uid
 ```

-If this key is not set or null, then the Distinguished Name (DN) of the LDAP entry is used.
+If this key is not set or null, then the distinguished name (DN) of the LDAP entry is used.

 ### Configuration summary

 Name | Description
 :--- | :---
-userbase | Specifies the subtree in the directory where user information is stored.
+`userbase` | Specifies the subtree in the directory where user information is stored.
-usersearch | The actual LDAP query that the Security plugin executes when trying to authenticate a user.
-The variable {0} is substituted with the username.
+`usersearch` | The actual LDAP query that the Security plugin executes when trying to authenticate a user.
+The variable {0} is substituted with the user name.
-username_attribute | The Security plugin uses this attribute of the directory entry to look for the user name.
+`username_attribute` | The Security plugin uses this attribute of the directory entry to look for the user name.
 If set to null, the DN is used (default).

 ### Complete authentication example